Monty4/Time-Bank/README.md

 - [MOCKUP](docs/Mockup.png)
 - [USE CASES](docs/UseCases.png)

-## API

-Personal API
+## Personal API's and APP

+- API Client, API Server and Client APP

 ## TECHNOLOGIES

 - CSS FRAMEWORK: BOOTSRAP 4
+- Express
+- MongoDB
+- Node Server
 - REACT
 - REACT-ROUTER
-- MongoDB
-- Jasmine

 ## COMPONENTS

 ## FLOW

-- **Regiter**: User must be registered to be able to access.

-- **Seach**: User can search users that offers a service, by service or by city zone.
+- **Seach a service**: Users can search a service, by descripton, city and borough.

-- **Contact & Contract**: Once the user has found a user that offers the request service, they can contact by email.
+- **Contract a user**: Once the user has found a user that offers the request service, they can contact by email.
 At this moment, a contract is generated with status 'Pending'.
 If user accept to make the job, contract changes to 'Accepted', and when finish, to 'Finished'.

-- **When service is finished** user has the option to value the service, this way users can get TC(time-coins) and can improve their position in the rate.
+- **Manage contracts** user has the option to value the service, this way users can get TC(time-coins) and can improve their position in the rate.
 When user is rated, contract status and TC are updated

 ## DEVELOPER: Mario Montalbán